 The Department has adopted a series of well-defined procedures as imposed by state law to recruit and hire qualified teaching staff.
 The processes used are transparent.
-One needs to take into account that the competitive and cutting-edge nature of any Department in the realm of research and teaching is developed by fostering and recruiting excellence that does not always necessarily reside within the Department.
-The procedures for the recruitment of academic faculty are dictated by relevant laws and, as such, Departments are mandated to comply.
-The academic competence of the faculty is considered satisfactory, as reflected by the high hindexes and number of citations (Google Scholar, Scopus).
-However, there is no formal established opportunity for development and further improvement of the teaching competence of the faculty.
-Staff mobility is encouraged and the actual use of such opportunity is partially satisfied.
-The teaching workload is appropriate and it allows engagement in a lot of research activities.
-The linking of education with research is a well-embedded culture within the Department, as reflected by the wide participation of students in the research projects of faculty members.
+One needs to take into account that the competitive and cutting-edge nature of any Department in the realm of research and teaching is developed by fostering and recruiting excellence that does not always necessarily resides within the Department.
+The academic competence of the faculty members is satisfactory, as reflected by the h-indexes and number of citations shown in Scopus.
+There is no formal established opportunity for development and further improvement of the teaching competence of the faculty.
+Staff mobility is partially satisfied.
+The teaching workload is suitable for the faculty members that permits engagement in a lot of research activities.